Updated January 2023

-Programmer analysts are in demand because they provide essential services organizations (of every kind) need to overcome technical challenges, increase productivity, and meet the complex needs of clients and users.
+Programmer analysts are in demand because they provide essential services organizations need to overcome technical challenges, increase productivity, and meet the complex needs of clients and users.

 So, what do you need to break into this industry?
 What's the profile of a successful programmer analyst, and what kinds of skills can you expect to learn in programmer analyst training?

-Let's dive into the skill-spectrum you'll be looking to build in school and throughout your career.
+We're going to dive into the skill spectrum you'll be looking to build in school and throughout your career.
+But first, we'll explain exactly what a programmer analyst does.

 1. Most-wanted technical skills & coding languages